Introduction to Tropical Geometry: Topics

 some topics in tropical geometry are (deliberately) omitted, including enumerative geometry and mirror symmetry.

 The book has six chapters.
-Its first introduces the subject and gives an overview of some important result, after which the second chapter provides background material on non-Archimedean ordered field, algebraic varieties, convex polytopes, and Gröbner bases.
+It first introduces the subject and gives an overview of some important result, after which the second chapter provides background material on non-Archimedean ordered fields, algebraic varieties, convex polytopes, and Gröbner bases.
 Chapter three concerns tropical varieties, defined in several different ways, correspondences between classical varieties and their tropicalizations, the "Fundamental Theorem of Tropical Geometry" proving that these definitions are equivalent, and tropical intersection theory.
-Chapter four studies tropical connections to the Grassmannian, neighbor joining in the space of metric trees, and matroids. chapter five considers tropical analogues of some of the important concepts in linear algebra, and chapter six connects tropical varieties to toric varieties and polyhedral geometry.
+Chapter four studies tropical connections to the Grassmannian, neighbor joining in the space of metric trees, and matroids.
+Chapter five considers tropical analogues of some of the important concepts in linear algebra, and chapter six connects tropical varieties to toric varieties and polyhedral geometry.

 Audience and reception

 This book is written as a textbook, with problems testing readers' understanding of the material.
 Reviewer Patrick Popescu-Pampu claims that even though it is a graduate-level book series, undergraduates with a sufficient background in algebraic geometry should be able to access it.
 Reviewer Felipe Zaldivar writes that it "makes the subject accessible and enjoyable" and makes "a beautiful addition" to its book series.
 Reviewer Michael Joswig concludes that Introduction to Tropical Geometry "will become a standard reference in the field for years to come".